The Storyboard Engine Lua plugin provides a slightly different execution environment when compared to normal Lua script execution.

 require statement to explicitly order dependencies.
 Since the

 require mechanism is used to perform the loading, any project files that use the same names as built-in Lua modules (i.e. table.lua, string.lua or io.lua) will generate a load time warning indicating the potential load time resource collision.
+Care should also be taken with Lua and asset file naming standards with respect to portability as some OSes are case sensitive whereas others are not.

 A side effect of this early module loading and execution is that any Lua script that is located outside of function blocks will have the opportunity to run before the application is fully initialized.
 This can be used to seed early execution environments or load preferences before the UI is in place and ready to render.
 Alternatively, this early initialization is possible by binding a callback to the